-Diploma in Developmental Transactional Analysis (TA 202)
+Diploma in Developmental Transactional Analysis (DTA) and/or Transactional Analysis Psychotherapy (TAP)

 This programme is a work-based, very practical programme for those wishing to develop their competence in and professional application of transactional analysis.